Liam Goligher’s sermons on the book of Esther (pt 1)

 Scripture: Esther 1:1-22.

-Note: in the sermon Dr Goligher speaks about domestic abuse as physical violence, but clearly he doesn’t think it is limited to just physical stuff because he praises Vashti’s refusal to be paraded like a sex object at the King’s banquet.
+Note: In the sermon Dr Goligher speaks about domestic abuse as physical violence, but clearly he doesn’t think it is limited to just physical violence because he praises Queen Vashti’s refusal to be paraded like a sex object at the King’s banquet.

 Posts in this series